Contract Accord 9: Disclosure and Protection of Confidential Information

 OVERVIEW AND BACKGROUND

 Universities and Companies often need to receive or disclose confidential information to assess their willingness and capability to conduct research or participate in other types of projects.
 An agreement to maintain the secrecy of proprietary or confidential information prior to developing a project plan or executing a related agreement may be used to allow two or more parties to disclose confidential information while exploring potential partnership opportunities.
 These agreements are commonly referred to as Confidential Disclosure Agreements (CDAs), Non-Disclosure Agreements (NDAs), or Proprietary Information Agreements (PIAs).
 For the purposes of this contract accord, CDA will be used to represent confidentiality agreements.
-Sponsored Research Agreements (SRAs) or other types of agreement, e.g., materials transfer agreements, service agreements, or licenses, often include provisions covering disclosure and protection of confidential information.1
+Sponsored Research Agreements (SRAs) or other types of agreements, e.g., materials transfer agreements, service agreements, or licenses, often include provisions covering disclosure and protection of confidential information.1

 Requirements to maintain the confidentiality of information received from the other party should be distinguished from issues surrounding the request by a Company for the University to keep results generated by the University confidential.
 This Contract Accord addresses the former topic.2